-We’re howling about the dog-friendly herbs parsley, oregano, peppermint and rosemary today.
+We’re howling about the dog-friendly herbs curly-leaf parsley (Petroselinum cripsum), oregano, peppermint and rosemary today.
 Dog owners who are avid gardeners are always hunting for great, dog-friendly plants to add to their landscapes.
-Today we’re celebrating four of our favorite herbs that are not only safe if Spike takes a nibble; they also tote great health benefits for your canine pal too!
+Today we’re celebrating four of our favorite herbs that are not only safe if Spike takes a little nibble; they also tote great health benefits for your canine pal too!

 *While these plants are not toxic to dogs, Rainbow Gardens cannot guarantee that any specific plant won’t make your dog sick.
 All dogs are different, and it’s up to your discretion to know your dog, research plants, use in moderation, and seek advise from your veterinarian for your pet’s safety.

-4 Favorite Dog-Friendly Herbs: Parsley, Oregano, Peppermint, and Rosemary
+4 Favorite Dog-Friendly Herbs: Curly-leaf Parsley, Oregano, Peppermint, and Rosemary

 Parsley is a perennial herb that adds flavor and decorative flair to many recipes.
 It generally grows 12”-18” tall x wide, spacing is 12”-15” apart.